kattni/beeware/docs/en/tutorial/tutorial-5/android.md

 `briefcase run android -d 94ZZY0LNE8`).
 This will run on the device directly, without prompting.

-::: {.admonition}
-My device doesn't appear!
+/// admonition | My device doesn't appear!

 If your device doesn't appear on this list at all, either you haven't enabled USB debugging, (or the device isn't plugged in!).